Norimin (Ethinylestradiol And Norethisterone)

 Frequently Asked Questions

-Norimin is effective from the first day if you start taking it on the first day of your period as directed.
-You’re protected from pregnancy immediately when taken correctly.
+Norimin is effective from the first day if taken as directed.

 Important Disclaimer